Pula or Rovinj? Where to Stay in Istria

 Sun shining through the Pula Arena

-Are you struggling to choose between Pula or Rovinj?
-Have you been to either place?
+Are you struggling to choose between Pula and Rovinj?
+Have any questions?
 Let us know in the comments below!

 Like It?
 Pin It!